-The clock will once again strike midnight on December 31st, bringing us the official new year.
+The clock will once again strike midnight on December 31, bringing us the official new year.
 Wow, I can’t believe it!
 How quickly another year has passed.
 Another year older, a few dollars shorter, and a hopeful heart bring us into the new year.
 Some of us will find ourselves changing our hairdos or signing up for a gym membership as part of our “new year, new me,” campaigns.
-But what if this year, we actually stuck to the things we said we were going to improve in the new year?
+But what if this year, we actually stuck to the New Year’s Resolutions?

 The idea of the New Year’s resolution is so important and something I think we ought to start paying more attention to.
 The whole purpose for these resolutions is about self-improvement.
 We want to improve our lifestyles by working out, or making an effort to build relationships, or giving ourselves some more me time.
 These resolutions help us build ourselves into better people.
 And it’s time we start practicing the resolution behavior for more than just the first two weeks of January.

 You want to be a better you?
 Then believe you can be a better you.